Continued from Part 1

 Farrell says, “[O]nce uncovered, the systemic sexual abuse by male priests was a worldwide scandal; in contrast, the systemic sexual abuse by the female staff—although uncovered by the Department of Justice—is still ignored.”(Emphasis by Male Matters USA)

-Many people, 40 years after the quest for gender equality got underway, still tend to turn a deaf ear to male victimization and sometimes to tune out male experiences altogether.
+Many people, 40 years after the quest for gender equality launched, still tend to turn a deaf ear to male victimization and sometimes to tune out male experiences altogether.
 Our lack of equal compassion for males, which Farrell documents in “The Boy Crisis,” and our proclivity to deny female agency, no doubt drive more than a number of people to avoid empathizing with the boys and to reflexively ask, “But how many of the boys initiated the sex?”
 It may not occur to them that it doesn’t matter who initiated it, just as it doesn’t matter when adult men have sex with girls who initiated it.
 Adults must say “No” and show they mean it.

 (Regarding internet searches for the topic “women’s violence against children”: I believe much if not most of the media are biased against men and for women.
 Google, too, seems to exhibit this bias.
 That’s why, I think, Google’s search-results for the topic yield mostly links to men’s violence against women.
 It will not be a happy time for Google when men en masse learn of its bias.
 For more on female violence, see my commentary “Female violence against males — always provoked?“)